Trump campaign jettisons major parts of its legal challenge against Pennsylvania’s election results

 Cliff Levine, an attorney representing the Democratic Party in the case, said on Sunday evening that Trump’s move meant his lawsuit could not possibly change the result.

-“Now you’re only talking about a handful of ballots,” said Levine.
+“Now you’re only talking about a handful of ballots,” Levine said.
 “They would have absolutely no impact on the total count or on Joe Biden’s win over Donald Trump.”

 Kathy Boockvar, Pennsylvania’s Democratic secretary of state, submitted a court filing in response to the Trump campaign’s actions reiterating her request for the judge to dismiss the lawsuit.

-The shift comes amid a string of losses in the Trump campaign’s post-election legal effort, which claimed without evidence that voter fraud, irregularities and rule-breaking led to President-elect Joe Biden’s victory.
-Taken together, the flurry of post-election litigation has affirmed the integrity of the election: Many of the complaints have been tossed, and not a single vote has been invalidated.
+The shift comes amid a string of losses in the Trump campaign’s post-election legal effort, which claimed without evidence that voter fraud, irregularities and rule-breaking led to Biden’s victory.
+The flurry of post-election litigation has affirmed the integrity of the election: Many of the complaints have been tossed, and not a single vote has been invalidated.

 The Trump campaign did not respond to a request for comment Sunday evening.
-Earlier in the day, Trump suggested that his legal challenges of the election results would continue to come.
+Earlier in the day, Trump suggested that his legal challenges of the election results would continue.

 “Many of the court cases being filed all over the Country are not ours, but rather those of people that have seen horrible abuses,” he said in a tweet.
 “Our big cases showing the unconstitutionality of the 2020 Election, & the outrage of things that were done to change the outcome, will soon be filed!”

-But even as the campaign continued filing appeals in other Pennsylvania cases, the withdrawal of one of its most aggressive claims curtails a central part of its effort to fend off the certification of the vote in the state.
+But even as the campaign continued filing appeals in other Pennsylvania cases Saturday that became public on Sunday, the withdrawal of one of its most aggressive claims curtails a central part of its effort to fend off the certification of the vote in the state.

 The revised filing came on a day when Trump reiterated his intention not to concede the Nov.
 3 election to Biden, moments after seeming to acknowledge the results.
 Biden won the popular vote and was projected the winner of the race, having received 306 electoral college votes to Trump’s 232.
 States are still certifying the results.

+The Pennsylvania Supreme Court is considering a case on the dispute over observers’ access to the vote count.
+Philadelphia authorities have asked the court to reverse a state appellate court’s order to allow Trump campaign observers to watch the count from six feet away.
+The Democratic Party filed a brief in support of the city.
+The Trump campaign alleges that Philadelphia officials kept observers behind a barrier that was too far from the counting activity in a large hall at the Pennsylvania Convention Center.
+It claims that the officials applied an overly literal reading of a state law that every party and candidate may have a representative in the room while votes are counted.

+Swaine reported from New York.
 Aaron Schaffer and Keith Newell contributed to this report.
-Swaine reported from New York.